Kendriya Vidyalaya Maharajganj: Student council

-6.Nikhil Kumar (2019–present)

 Premises

-The school operates from a temporary building located in the campus of Shri Gauri Shankar Vidyalaya, Ujaen, Maharajganj, Siwan district, Bihar, India.
+The school operates from a temporary building located in the campus of Shri Gauri Shankar Vidyalaya, Ujain, Maharajganj, Siwan district, Bihar, India.

 Infrastructure

 There are 5 classrooms, 1 science lab, a fully automated library, a computer lab, a children's playground, a cricket pitch, a volleyball court, and an athletics field.

 Staff and curriculum

 The staff consists of 10 teachers, supervised by the Principal.